ARMmbed/mbed-os-5-docs/docs/porting/tools/tools.md

 <h1 id="contributing-tools">Tools</h1>

 This section describes the tools modifications you need to make when adding a new target to Mbed OS and when making other tools contributions.
 When adding a new target to Mbed OS, you must [add a new target to Mbed-ls](mbed-ls.html).
-Further, this section includes instructions for [contributing to the Mbed HDK](arm-mbed-hdk.html)
+Further, this section includes instructions on [contributing to the Mbed HDK](arm-mbed-hdk.html)